 Introduction

-Photograph taken on 30 January 2021, during storm Justine at Le Conquet.
-A colossal wave crashes onto the sea wall.
+Photography by Loïc Delplanque, on 30 January 2021, during the Justine storm in Le Conquet.
+A colossal wave crashed onto the sea wall.

-Storms are part of our daily lives in Brittany.
-They fascinate, worry and stun us...
+These phenomena are part of everyday life in Brittany.
+They fascinate, worry, stupefy...
 And while we sometimes end up no longer paying attention to them, they remind us of our fragility and question our relationship with nature.

 This article looks at the formation of storms and the storms that have hit Brittany over the years.